-This instruction manual covers the D/F water cooled curved welding gun model HTC, which offers a rugged design for MIG welding.
-The model HTC accommodates wire diameter ranges of .030"-3/32" for hard/cored wire, and 3/64"-3/32" for aluminum wire.
+This instruction manual covers the D/F water cooled curved welding gun model HTC, which offers a rugged design for MIG welding with wires ranging from .030"-3/32" diameter for hard & cored wire, and 3/64"-3/32" for AL.

-All D/F water cooled guns, whether they be of the pistol or curved type, have the feature of interchangeability from threaded tips to slip-in tips (Instruction Manual 367NCC) by changing the gun inner body adapter.
+All D/F water cooled guns, whether they be of the pistol or curved type, have the feature of interchangeability from threaded tips to slip-in tips (Instruction Manual 350NCC) by changing the gun inner body adapter.
 In addition, the water cooled nozzle lengths of short 3", intermediate 4" and long 5" are available to meet job requirements.